The Downward Spiral: Writing and recording

-Reznor collaborated with former Jane's Addiction and Porno for Pyros drummer Stephen Perkins, progressive rock guitarist Adrian Belew, and Nine Inch Nails drummer Chris Vrenna.
-Belew's first visit to the studio involved playing the guitar parts in "Mr. Self-Destruct", and he was told to play freely, think on reacting to melodies, concentrate on rhythm, and use noise.
+Reznor collaborated with the Jane's Addiction and Porno for Pyros drummer Stephen Perkins, the progressive rock guitarist Adrian Belew, and the Nine Inch Nails drummer Chris Vrenna.
+Belew's first visit to the studio involved playing the guitar parts in "Mr. Self Destruct", and he was told to play freely, think on reacting to melodies, concentrate on rhythm, and use noise.
 This approach improved Reznor's confidence in the instrument: he found it to be more expressive than the keyboard due to the interface.
 Belew praised Reznor for his "command of technology," and commented that the music of Nine Inch Nails made innovations "that are in [his] realm."
 Vrenna and Perkins played drum parts recorded live in the studio; the tracks were rendered into looped samples.
 Reznor took a similar approach to recording guitar parts: he would tape 20- to 25-minute-long sessions of himself playing guitars on a hard disc recorder with the Studio Vision sequencer.

 Reznor frequently sampled excerpts from his guitar session tracks and processed them to sporadic and expressive points to convey the album's themes, also doing the same with drum parts.
 Digidesign's TurboSynth and Zoom 9030 effects unit were used extensively to process guitar tracks, often in conjunction with a Marshall JMP-1 preamp; Zoom 9030 was also used to distort vocals.
-Acoustic drums in various settings, as well as Roland's TR-808 and R-70 drum machines were sampled through multiple Akai S1000s and a Kurzweil K2000.
+Acoustic drums in various settings, as well as Roland's TR-808 and R-70 drum machines, which were sampled through multiple Akai S1000s and a Kurzweil K2000.
 Additionally, Vrenna had compiled various movie samples on Digital Audio Tapes for Reznor to sample, which were gradually identified by fans in the decades following the album's release.
-Other equipments and software Reznor used for recording the album include Oberheim OB-Mx, Minimoog, Prophet VS keyboard, Eventide H3000 Harmonizer, Pro Tools and various Jackson and Gibson guitars.
+Other equipment and software Reznor used for recording the album included the Oberheim OB-Mx, Moog Minimoog, Sequential Circuits Prophet VS keyboard, Eventide H3000 Harmonizer, Pro Tools and various Jackson and Gibson guitars.

-In December 1993, Reznor was confronted by Patti Tate, who asked if he was exploiting Sharon Tate's death in the house.
+In December 1993, Reznor was confronted by Patti Tate, Sharon Tate's youngest sister, who asked if he was exploiting her sister's death in the house.
 Reznor responded that he was interested in the house as her death happened there.
 He later made a statement about this encounter during a 1997 interview with Rolling Stone: